KasparEtter/ef1p/pages/internet/internet.md

 </figcaption>
 </figure>

-As indicated by the `Content-Type` header, the response is an HTML document.
+As indicated by the `Content-Type` header field, the response is an HTML document.
 HTML stands for [HyperText Markup Language](https://en.wikipedia.org/wiki/HTML) and is the document format of the Web.